 split_first_token | Splits on a delimiter and keeps the first token (e.g., extract the local part of an email) |

-regex_extract | Pulls a capture group out of the column with a regex |
+regex_extract | Pulls a matching part out of the column using a pattern |

 lookup | Replaces values via a static {from: to} mapping |